 Upon arriving I forgot about those worries.
 People smile at you in the streets, taxi drivers try to impress you with their best English and the only looks I received were curious ones.
 The War Remnants Museum is a heavy, emotional place but I'd recommend you go.
 It gave me extra respect for these people who can live with such a devastating recent past and still welcome me, and other Americans, with open arms.

-I thoroughly enjoyed my year in this city and can't believe it's come to an end.
+I thoroughly enjoyed my year living in Ho Chi Minh City and can't believe it's come to an end.
 Although I loved it dearly, the beach was calling my name in Da Nang, Vietnam.
-Follow along on my journey and check on older posts to get some more detailed tips for Saigon!